Sagarmishra-C30/Hangman/README.md

    - Enter "exit" to exit the game.
 3. If you choose single-player mode:
    - Select the difficulty level: easy, normal, or hard.
-   - Enter a word of 2 to 7 characters for the other player to guess.
+   - A random word word of 3 to 15 will be chosen by computer for the player to guess.
    - The game will begin, and you need to guess the word within the given number of lives.
 4. If you choose two-player mode:
    - Enter the names of the two players.